As more and more women venture into the world of business, we have gathered some of the best business books for women.

 We’ve all been told that what you know isn’t as important as who you know.
 But how can you be sure you’re meeting the right people?

-Network Beyond Bias: Making Diversity a Competitive Advantage for Your Career will help you find the focus, confidence, and purpose you need to create opportunity for yourself and others.
+Network Beyond Bias: Making Diversity a Competitive Advantage for Your Career will help you find the focus, confidence, and purpose you need to create opportunities for yourself and others.

 This book will show you how to be intentional in making connections, building relationships, and helping others succeed.
 You’ll learn how to make decisions on purpose, tips for effective networking, and how to get out of your comfort zone.